-The self-study should be a forthright evaluation of each academic program under review.
+The self-study should be an evaluation of each academic program under review.
 Consideration of the quality, viability, and productivity of each academic program using the data portfolio provided must be addressed.
-The purpose of the self-study is to present an honest appraisal of the current state of the program and the plans for the future.
 The school/program chair is encouraged to review the following materials prior to starting the self-study:

-- 1. previous academic program self-study, external review committee report, and response report - 2. specialized accreditation review reports (if applicable) - 3.
+- 1. previous academic program review - 2. specialized accreditation review reports (if applicable) - 3.
 Dean's charge to the external review committee - 4. data portfolio compiled by IRP, particularly data identified for quality, viability, and productivity for each program covered in the review - 5. most recent annual program assessment compiled by OAE for each program covered in the review

 The self-study should be organized into the following sections and divided into subsections as appropriate.
-Additional sections may be added as decided by the school/program chair.
+Additional sections may be added, including a comparative process where peer programs are identified.
 The data portfolio and the most recent annual program assessment for each program covered in the review should be included in the appendix.